thrkrdk/langchain4j-mcp-client/_Demo_Readme.md

 - Check podman is running container
 - First ask `who am I?` and see the LLM answer.
 - Then ask the same question with the `@agent` command.
+### postgresql-mcp-server
+- Create network in podman.  `podman network create mcp-net`
+- Run postgresql db server in podman. `podman run -d   --name pg-world   --network mcp-net   --network-alias pg-world ghusta/postgres-world-db:2.12`
+- Check db is running in podman
+- Check `postgresql-mcp-server` agent is ready in AnythingLLM settings.
+- Check podman is running container
+- Show all tools in the postgresql_mcp_server
+- Question-1: with the `@agent` command these prompts `What tables are available in the database?`
+- Follow Up Question: `How many records are in the orders table?`

 ### - youtube-video-summarizer
 - Before starting the presentation, run the command "npx @modelcontextprotocol/inspector node dist/index.js" in terminal.
 - Check "youtube-video-summarizer" agent is ready in AnythingLLM settings.